 Arborist Consultations

-A basic consultation is performed while on the ground and it
+A basic Arborist consultation is performed while on the

-includes: visual inspection for obvious trunk damage, root damage, evidence of grade changes or any soil
+ground and it includes: visual inspection for obvious trunk damage, root damage, evidence of grade changes

 Note: CRZ is defined as the area under the canopy surrounding the trunk of the tree.